1972–73 Northern Rugby Football League season: Final

 The 1973 Final was to be the last time a play-off system would be used to determine the British champions until 1998's Super League season.
 The match was played on 19 May 1973 at Bradford's Odsal Stadium between the previous season's champions, Leeds and first-time finalists, Dewsbury.
 Dewsbury had suffered a county cup record defeat 36–9 at the hands of Leeds in the Yorkshire County Cup Final earlier in the season.
 Also Leeds had finished 3rd on the ladder and Dewsbury 8th.
 However, Dewsbury opened up a 12–4 lead by the interval with tries by the hooker Mike Stephenson and Allan Agar and two goals and a drop-goal from the boot of centre Nigel Stephenson.
 Leeds captain Alan Hardisty was sent off for the first time in his career for a high tackle on John Bates.

 A second try from Mike Stephenson on 44 minutes extended Dewsbury's lead and though Leeds hit back with tries by Graham Eccles, Phil Cookson and Les Dyl, it was not to be with Nigel Stephenson converting his own try to complete a resounding 22-13 success.
 Leading journalist Jack Winstanley wrote at the time: "Dewsbury's win sprung from a superb team effort that paid ample tribute to the coaching and inspiration of (coach) Tommy Smales.
 They bewildered a jaded Leeds outfit with a series of scissors moves and dummy passes that might have looked grossly over-elaborate had they not worked to such perfection."
 The Harry Sunderland Trophy for man-of-the-match went to Mike Stephenson.
 Greg Ashcroft, Jeff Grayshon and Alan Bates also played in the champion Dewsbury side.

 Challenge Cup

 The 1973 Challenge Cup Final was won by Featherstone Rovers who beat Bradford Northern 33–14 at Wembley Saturday 12 May 1973 before a crowd of 72,395.
 Featherstone Rovers' Great Britain scrum half-back, Steve Nash put in a man-of-the-match performance to win the Lance Todd Trophy.
 Cyril Kellett scored 8-conversions for Featherstone Rovers, the most in a Challenge Cup Final (equalled by Iestyn Harris in 1999).

-League Cup
+Players No.6 Trophy

 This was the second season of the League Cup, which was known as the Players No.6 Trophy for sponsorship reasons.
 Leeds won the trophy by beating Salford 12-7 in the final.
 The match was played at Fartown, Huddersfield.
 The attendance was 10,102 and receipts were £4563.